anne-urai/lab_wiki/MeetingTemplate.md

 2. Are things generally going to everyone's satisfaction? _[discuss explicitly every few months]_

 ### Action points
 Can be with or without estimated (self-imposed) deadlines or ETA.
+Separate by priority.
 - ...

 _Ideally, we'll both take notes during our meeting.
 Please send them to me (as a reply to your original email) afterwards, so we're on the same page - and to fight any forgetfulness on my part!_